 The main assets of a cloud provider are managed services (IaaS, PaaS, FaaS, etc.) and a robust infrastructure that is resilient to both short-term problems and large-scale disasters.

-While service development follows common processes, the design and implementation of cloud infrastructure requires expertise in many related areas - data center equipment, resilient network infrastructure, redundancy to handle large-scale failures, multi-layered security and compliance with standards and government regulation.
+While service development follows common processes, the design and implementation of cloud infrastructure require expertise in many related areas - data center equipment, resilient network infrastructure, redundancy to handle large-scale failures, multi-layered security, and compliance with standards and government regulations.

 The customer has an existing network of data centers in several regions, so Ilya has designed a cloud provider architecture based on it, that meets the goals.
 The main achievement is the fault tolerance and disaster tolerance of the geo-distributed platform.
 To enable rapid growth of the customer base, the possibility of resource scaling was implemented in each region.
 Also, a fast-growing provider requires the ability to quickly establish access to services in new regions, which was achieved through the repeatability of the regional infrastructure.

 “A disaster-tolerant infrastructure must continue to work even if one of the data centers is completely destroyed.”